-&lt;sup>1 Prepared by Mr. Albert Braakmann (Federal Statistical Office of Germany, Lead Author), Celestino Giron (ECB), John Verrinder (Eurostat), Achille Pegoue and David Bailey (IMF), Joao Carlos Fonseca (IPSASB), Henry Vargas Campos (Costa Rica), Luke Croydon (United Kingdom), Litia Simbangala (Zambia), Mr. James Tebrake (IMF) and Ms. Francien Berry (IMF).
+1 Prepared by Mr. Albert Braakmann (Federal Statistical Office of Germany, Lead Author), Celestino Giron (ECB), John Verrinder (Eurostat), Achille Pegoue and David Bailey (IMF), Joao Carlos Fonseca (IPSASB), Henry Vargas Campos (Costa Rica), Luke Croydon (United Kingdom), Litia Simbangala (Zambia), Mr. James Tebrake (IMF) and Ms. Francien Berry (IMF).
 The work was undertaken under the supervision of Mr. Sanjiv Mahajan (United Kingdom: Chair, CMTT) including drafting contributions.
-We are grateful for the comments of the SNA Lead Editor, Peter van de Ven.
+We are grateful for the comments of the SNA Lead Editor, Peter van de Ven deliberate effort was made by both the Balance of Payments Statistics Committee (the Committee) and Government Finance Statistics Advisory Committee (GFSAC) to align the concepts in the BPM and GFSM with those of the SNA, as far as possible.

-&lt;sup>2 Where the designation "country" appears in this GN, it covers economies or economic territories.
+2 Where the designation "country" appears in this GN, it covers economies or economic territories.

-&lt;sup>3 This note was presented at the IMF's Balance of Payments Statistics Committee (the Committee) meeting on October 28, 2021, and was subsequently sent for global consultation.
-The committees' comments from the March 2022 AEG/BOPCOM meetings as well as the feedback from the global consultation were taken onboard in this version of the note.
+3 This note was presented at the IMF's Balance of Payments Statistics Committee (the Committee) meeting on October 28, 2021 and was subsequently sent for global consultation.
+Comments have since been taken on board from the March 2022, October 2022 and March 2023 Joint AEG/BOPCOM meetings.